 Those eligible can submit applications up to the number of research licenses held (eg, two academic research licenses, a maximum of two applications).
 The purpose of the funding is to endorse research at leading academic institutions and not-for-profit organizations that hold a Simcyp Software Academic License.
 Successful proposals will be those that demonstrate the application of Simcyp Software at the institute through performance verification via clinical studies or by gathering in vitro data that informs Simcyp simulations.

-Research scientists working on successful projects are also provided the opportunity to undertake a sabbatical at Certara’s Sheffield, UK office to work on the project with the support of the Research and Development team.
+Research scientists working on successful projects are also provided the opportunity to undertake a sabbatical at Certara’s Sheffield, UK office to work on the project with the support of the Simcyp Research and Development team.
 The costs of this, including travel and accommodation, should be factored into the proposal as extra funding will not be provided.
 Applications will be reviewed by an internal panel of experts along with representatives from our Simcyp Consortium member companies.

-* Valid Academic License: a license held under the conditions stated in the agreement, which must meet the requirement of all listed users of Simcyp Software and associated tutors attending a Simcyp workshop in the previous three years.
+* Valid Academic License: a license held under the conditions stated in the agreement, which must meet the requirement of all listed users of Simcyp Software and associated users attending a Simcyp workshop in the previous three years.